- About Us

 Organic Farm School Overview

-This full-time, 7.5-month long experiential program is for aspiring farmers seeking to learn and practice the technical and business skills needed to run a small-scale organic farm.
-Through cooperatively managing the Organic Farm School’s eight-acre farm and attending weekly lectures, discussions and demonstrations on topics including organic crop production, soil science, business planning, and direct marketing, participants will acquire a thorough education in organic small farm management.
-Participants also engage in independent studies including a research project and the creation of a personal business plan.
-Bi-weekly field trips to regional farms allow participants to see a variety of farming styles and talk to experienced producers.
-Through management of the OFS Farm, participants develop their practical farm skills including planning, tillage, greenhouse propagation, weeding, harvesting, marketing, record keeping and more.
-Students also learn to build a greenhouse, operate tractors, make compost and manage the farm’s poultry and bees.
+This full-time, 7.5-month long experiential program is for aspiring farmers seeking to learn and practice the skills needed to run a small-scale organic farm.
+Through cooperatively managing the Organic Farm School’s eight-acre student farm and attending weekly lectures, discussions and demonstrations on topics including organic crop production, soil science, business planning, and direct marketing, participants acquire a thorough education in organic small farm management.
+Participants also engage in independent studies including the creation of a personal business plan while the bi-weekly field trips to regional farms allows participants to see a variety of farming styles and talk to experienced producers.
+Through management of the OFS student farm, participants develop their practical farm skills including planning, tillage, greenhouse propagation, weeding, harvesting, marketing, record keeping and more.
+Students also learn how to operate and maintain tractors, make compost, manage the farm’s livestock and much more.
 With the skills and knowledge gained and a business plan in hand, program graduates are ready to start or manage their own small organic farm.

-For 30 hours each week, participants are in the fields of our eight acre farm learning about, and working on, producing organic vegetables for sale through a 70-member CSA program, a farmers market and local retailers.
+For 30+ hours each week, participants are in the fields of the OFS student farm learning about, and working on, producing organic vegetables for sale through our CSA program and farm stand as well as through local grocers, restaurants and a farmers market.
 The farm also grows a variety of seed crops, berries, vegetable research plots and cover crops.
 The Farm Manager trains and guides participants in group sessions and/or individually as needed and participants work both cooperatively and individually to accomplish the farm work.
 This work includes bed preparation, plant propagation, weeding, harvesting, running the market stand, cover cropping, making compost, trellising, and much more.
 Farm responsibilities are rotated within the group to ensure that each participant has an opportunity to experience all aspects of the farm.
-By August, a foundation of skills and concepts has been established and participants are encouraged to further develop their skills by taking cooperative leadership of the farm and make farm management decisions with feedback and assistance from the Farm Manager.
+Once a foundation of skills and concepts has been established, participants further develop their skills by taking leadership over a portion of the farm and make farm management decisions with feedback and assistance from the Farm Manager.
 (Please note: Accomplishing farm work is a physical activity that requires participants to be physically active and outdoors on a daily basis for seven months.
 Before applying, please consider your ability to perform this level of activity.)

 Curious to hear how graduates have viewed their experience at the GF Agriculture Training Program?
 Visit our Student Testimonials page to see student reflections on their time at the program and learn about what they’re doing now.